 Kate Folb, director of Hollywood, Health & Society, added that "writers know that accurate and realistic portrayals make for more compelling stories.
 They contact us because they know we will provide them with information and access to credible experts-fast and for free.
-We work with dozens of shows across all genres, networks and cable channels on just about any health or climate change topic you can imagine."
+We work with dozens of shows across all genres, networks and cable channels on just about any health or climate change topic you can imagine.
+This year, we're thrilled to be adding original streaming network shows to the mix."

-The 2014 winners will be selected through two rounds of judging.
+The 2015 winners will be selected through two rounds of judging.
 Subject matter experts from the CDC and other partner organizations will review entries for accuracy.
 Judges from entertainment and public health organizations will review finalists in each category for entertainment value and benefit to the viewing audience to determine the winners.
-The deadline for this year's entries is May 30, and information for applicants can be found at http://bit.ly/1jNSRfM.
+The deadline for this year's entries is May 29, 2015.
+Information for applicants can be found at www.usc.edu/hhs.